Take It or Leave It (Rolling Stones song): Rolling Stones version

 According to Margotin and Guesdon, "Take It or Leave It" is an example of a song written "at the orders of Andrew Loog Oldham."
 They also draw parallels to the pairs earlier compositions, which also had a similar principle.
 Though they call it an "unpretentious song", they also praise it for "Mick's feel for telling a phrase" and the fact that Richards was able to write a memorable song on demand.
 Lyrically, "Take It or Leave It" is about the "difficult relations between men and women."
 Richie Unterberger of AllMusic find the lyrics misogynistic, something he states for most songs that appeared on Aftermath, (although the song "It's Not Easy" acknowledges that "It seems a big failing in a man ... to take his girl for granted if he can").
 However, by contrast to their extremely misogynistic "Under My Thumb", this song may be considered rather as a fair and "friendly" representation of hurt feelings of a suitor who has offered "just my life".
 He also adds that it has several characteristics of folk rock, which he doesn't feel is "necessarily in the Stones style."

 "Take It or Leave It" was initially released on the Rolling Stones album Aftermath in the UK on 15 April 1966.
 On the album, the song is sequenced as track six in the middle of side two, between the songs "I Am Waiting" and "Think".
 It was however cut from the US release of the album which came out on 2 July, together with Mother's Little Helper", "Out of Time" and "What to Do".
 This tied in with the practice of British LP's getting different track listings in the US.
 In the US, the song did not get a release for over a year, until it was released on Flowers on 25 June 1967, a compilation album which featured several unissued songs by the band.
 On that album, "Take It or Leave It" is sequenced as the fourth track on side two, between "Mother's Little Helper" and "Ride On, Baby".

+Personnel

+According to authors Philippe Margotin and Jean-Michel Guesdon: